 In class, students made flags to represent each country (México/Francia), were divided into two groups, set up glue sticks to represent the armies (France’s army was really big; Mexico’s was small), built a circle out of blocks to represent the hills surrounding the town in Mexico, and then the French army group pretended to fall/slide down the hill as they listened to rainstorm sound effects on the Promethean board.
 Later, we celebrated with Mariachi music.
-ASIDE: immediately following this lesson, it started absolutely pouring, so now kindergarteners think that they made it rain!!!
+ASIDE: immediately following this lesson last year, it started absolutely pouring, so kindergarteners thought that they had made it rain!!!

 Other years, we have extended this project to talk about sombreros and sombras (shade/shadows) vs. luz/light (natural y artificial).
 Activities to do at home include the following: make your own sombrero; choose a different craft from THIS LIST; play Shadow Tag outside; take 3-5 photos of interesting sombra/shadow shapes; and/or cook something HERE.
 The Burrito Zucchini Boats look fun!